 Spread 2-3 different read alouds throughout the first day of school.
 Pulling students to the carpet in close proximity and reading aloud to them is calming.
 Depending on the book, it can also be a fun and engaging ice breaker.
 My very favorite book for the first day of school is Melanie Watt’s, You’re Finally Here!
 It is the MOST perfect book back to school book ever.

-The book can be hard to find, so I made an adorable, animated read aloud video on YouTube.
+You’re Finally Here is available on Amazon and is now in paperback.
+The book is has a new U.S. publisher who gets how wildly polular this book is for back to school!
+I made an adorable, animated read aloud video you can also watch on YouTube.
 The You’re Finally Here video is a first day favorite and you won’t believe the premise I set, or the fun you can have, with this book!

 Additional first day of school books